February 26, 2021

 Its decision to be more sustainable in 2014 does not seem to have hurt LEGO.
 In fact, 2015 saw the biggest percentage increase in sales in the company’s history.

-A Harvard University study found that companies with good ratings on sustainability issues most relevant to their industries significantly outperformed companies with poor ratings on these issues.
+A Harvard University study found that companies with good ratings on sustainability issues most relevant to their industries significantly outperformed companies with poor ratings in socially responsible investing.
 For example, companies which embrace low-carbon technology are more likely to be future-proofed and companies which treat their employees fairly are more likely to have consistent cash flows, according to an article by Morningstar.
+Trends like these speak to the growth of sustainable investing now and in the near future.

 From 2012 to 2018, Japan’s investment in sustainability was up 200x.
-And while the US is catching up, Europe leads the race with $2 trillion more sustainable investments.
+And while the US is catching up in the growth of sustainable investing options, Europe leads the race with $2 trillion more sustainable investments.
 The UK specifically aims to be net-zero on greenhouse gas emissions by 2050.
 In France, investors now have to include a section on how ESG impacts their investment strategies.

+Sustainable investing still has room to grow.
 Of the 10 most sustainable companies with over $1 billion in revenue, only one is based in the US.
 The company that tops this list is Chr.
 Hansen Holding, a bioscience corporation based out of Denmark.
 Not only does the company focus on natural solutions for preserving foods and protecting crops, it also goes against the norm on a few other factors: Nearly 30% of its board is made up of women, according to the Corporate Knights study, and its CEO’s salary is about 24 times that of an average worker with the firm.
 In the US, CEOs made 287 times more money than their workers did in 2018.
+The sustainable investing world is rapidly expanding to include these metrics into its criteria.
+Diversity in leadership teams and boards, along with the salary differentials between leaders and workers, are just two of these metrics.

 These values reflect those of the younger, more diverse investors that are now able to enter the market.
 Eventually—not too far in the future—sustainable investing will become the mainstream narrative of all investing.

 The sustainable investing sphere has grown rapidly to accommodate demand from investors, including more younger adults and women.
-With less skepticism around returns from funds investing in sustainable organizations and lower fees, a growing number of individual and institutional investors are defaulting to sustainable investing.
-Finally, with the US racing to catch up with developments in other parts of the world when it comes to issues like climate change and gender equality, the sustainable investments class is going to be bigger over the coming years.
+With less skepticism around returns from funds investing in sustainable organizations, along with lower fees, a growing number of individual and institutional investors are defaulting to sustainable investing.
+Socially responsible investing is no longer just a fad, but instead is a new framework for business and investment.
+Finally, with the US racing to catch up with the move to sustainable investing in other parts of the world when it comes to issues like climate change and gender equality, the sustainable investments class is going to be bigger over the coming years.